-Certain project data from the project can be called up in a web browser using the HTML web engine.
-The project data that is activated for display in the web browser is determined by the person configuring the project in that they activate the Available in web property in the properties window of the Editor for the desired screen.
-All screens that have been activated for this property are exported with the web engine compiler for the web engine and are primarily available for supply in the web browser on the client, station 4 (see illustration above).
-All screens that have not been activated for this property can be used for the zenon Runtime visualization, but are not available in the web browser.
+Certain screens from the active project can be called up in a web browser by means of the HTML Web Engine.
+You determine the screens that are unlocked for display in the web browser for each screen using the Available in web property.

+All screens for which this property has been activated are compiled with the Web Engine Compiler for the Web Engine and are primarily available for provision in the web browser on the client.
+Screens that have not been activated for this property can be used for the zenon Runtime visualization, but are not available in the web browser.